How to Write Effective Use Cases?

 Open user story map

 4. There are three structures available.
 You can select the one that fits your project type and scale.
-Now, let's select the third one.
+For now, let's select the third one.
 Click Simplified 2 (3-level).

 Select user story map structure